-After consummation of this offering, 20,062,996 shares of common stock will be outstanding, assuming no exercise of the underwriters' over-allotment option.
+After consummation of this offering, 20,614,278 shares of common stock will be outstanding, assuming no exercise of the underwriters' over-allotment option.
 All of the shares sold in this offering will be freely tradable unless held by an affiliate of ours.
-Except as set forth below, the remaining 15,447,611 shares of common stock outstanding after this offering (or 17,447,611 shares assuming certain of our existing stockholders, including certain of our directors, who have indicated an interest in purchasing up to an aggregate of \$26.0 million of shares of our common stock in this offering at an assumed initial public offering price of \$13.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, purchase all of the shares they have indicated an interest in purchasing in this offering) will be restricted as a result of securities laws or lock-up agreements.
+Except as set forth below, the remaining 17,445,153 shares of common stock outstanding after this offering (including 2,007,542 shares certain of our existing stockholders, including certain of our directors, have agreed to purchase in this offering) will be restricted as a result of securities laws or lock-up agreements.
 These remaining shares will generally become available for sale in the public market as follows:

-- 83,607 restricted shares will be eligible for immediate sale upon consummation of this offering; - 3,750 restricted shares will be eligible for sale under Rule 701 90 days after the date of this offering; and - 15,360,254 restricted shares will be eligible for sale under Rule 144 or Rule 701 upon expiration of lock-up agreements 180 days after the date of this offering.
+- 83,607 restricted shares will be eligible for immediate sale upon consummation of this offering; - 3,750 restricted shares will be eligible for sale under Rule 701 90 days after the date of this offering; and - 17,367,796 restricted shares will be eligible for sale under Rule 144 or Rule 701 upon expiration of lock-up agreements 180 days after the date of this offering.